-In the United States, 37% of people regularly don’t get their recommended seven to nine hours of sleep per night.
+In the United States, 37% of people regularly don’t get their recommended minimum of seven hours of sleep per night.
 For military personnel, that number climbs to 76%.
 Service members have difficulty getting adequate sleep for a variety of reasons, including the stressful and at times dangerous nature of deployment and training, comorbid conditions like post-traumatic stress disorder (PTSD), jet lag from frequent travel, and broader military culture.

 On average, 60% of service members sleep fewer than six hours per night.
 Those who have been previously or are currently deployed sleep even less, at fewer than five hours per night.
 Either of these is significantly shorter than the recommended minimum of seven hours for adults.

-During Operation Iraqi Freedom, the average U.S. Army soldier slept 5.8 hours per night, with short sleep more common among those who experienced combat.
+During Operation Iraqi Freedom, the average U.S. Army soldier slept 5.8 hours per night , with short sleep more common among those who experienced combat.
 Naps were rare, and reported by only 16% of soldiers.

 A reported 86% of Army service members deployed to Afghanistan slept fewer than seven hours per night, and half slept fewer than five.
 Around 15% of Air Force personnel slept less than 4.5 hours.
 Navy service members slept 5.9 hours on average, with 67% sleeping less than seven hours.

 During training exercises, service members may sleep fewer than five hours per night.
 Typically, that five hours is split up into multiple episodes of sleep, usually lasting less than two hours each.

 U.S. Military Academy cadets sleep fewer than five hours during the week and are woken up several times during the night for training.
 Even on the weekends, when they’re encouraged to sleep more, they still get fewer than seven hours.
 Those in Ranger School only get around three hours per night.